Skip to main content

 Canada has made significant investments in language training for newcomers.
 The Language Instruction for Newcomers to Canada (LINC) program, funded by Immigration, Refugees and Citizenship Canada, provides free language classes to permanent residents and protected persons.
 Provincial programs like BC's English Language Services for Adults (ELSA) complement federal efforts.

 However, language acquisition takes time.
 Research suggests it takes an average of five to seven years to achieve academic-level proficiency in a new language.
-During those years, newcomers still need to access healthcare, find housing, enroll their children in school, file taxes, and navigate dozens of other essential tasks.
+During those years, newcomers still need to access healthcare through services like HealthLink BC, find housing, enroll their children in school, file taxes with the CRA, and navigate dozens of other essential tasks.

 How Technology Can Bridge the Gap